Coalgebraic Satisfiability Checking for Arithmetic $\mu$-Calculi: The Coalgebraic mu -Calculus

-(of course, the predicate liftings for~$a\in P$ and $\neg a$ are nullary, i.e.~take no argument predicates).
-Standard example formulae include the CTL-formula $\mathsf{AF}\,p=\mu X.\,(p\vee \Box X)$, which states that on all paths, $p$ eventually holds, and the fairness formula $\nu X.\,\mu Y.\, ((p\wedge \Diamond X)\vee \Diamond Y)$, which asserts the existence of a path on which~$p$ holds infinitely often. \item The two-valued \emph{probabilistic $\mu$-calculus}~\cite{CirsteaEA11a,LiuEA15} (not to be confused with the real-valued probabilistic $\mu$-calculus~\cite{HuthKwiatkowska97,McIverMorgan07}) is modelled using the distribution functor~$\Dist$ as discussed above; recall in particular that $\Dist$-coalgebras are Markov chains.
-To avoid triviality (see Remark~\ref{rem:markov-triviality}), we include propositional atoms, i.e.~we work with coalgebras for the functor $F=\Dist\times\Pow(P)$ for a set~$P$ of propositional atoms as in the previous item.
-We use the modal similarity type $\Lambda=\{\langle b\rangle,[b]\mid b\in\mathbb{Q}\cap[0,1]\}\cup P\cup\{\neg a\mid a\in P\}$, with $\langle b\rangle$ and $[b]$ mutually dual, and again with $a\in P$ and $\neg a$ mutually dual; we interpret these modalities by the predicate liftings
+that is, the translation of game logic formulae may produce unguarded formulae in the monotone $\mu$-calculus. \item The two-valued \emph{probabilistic $\mu$-calculus}~\cite{CirsteaEA11a,LiuEA15,ChakrabortyKatoen16} (not to be confused with the real-valued probabilistic $\mu$-calculus~\cite{HuthKwiatkowska97,McIverMorgan07}) is modelled using the distribution functor~$\Dist$ as discussed above; recall in particular that $\Dist$-coalgebras are Markov chains.
+To avoid triviality (see \autoref{rem:markov-triviality}), we include propositional atoms, i.e.~we work with coalgebras for the functor $F=\Dist\times\Pow(\PropAts)$ for a set~$\PropAts$ of propositional atoms like in the previous items.
+We use the modal similarity type $\Lambda=\{\langle b\rangle,[b]\mid b\in\mathbb{Q}\cap[0,1]\}\cup \PropAts\cup\{\neg a\mid a\in \PropAts\}$, with $\langle b\rangle$ and $[b]$ mutually dual, and again with $a\in \PropAts$ and $\neg a$ mutually dual; we interpret these modalities by the predicate liftings

 for sets $U$ and $A\subseteq U$ (so $\sem{\langle b\rangle}$ applies the above-mentioned predicate liftings $\lambda^b$ to the $\Dist$-component of~$F$); that is, a state satisfies $\langle b\rangle\phi$ if the probability of reaching a state satisfying~$\phi$ in the next step is more than~$b$, and a state satisfies~$[b]\phi$ if the probability of reaching a state not satisfying~$\phi$ in the next step is at most~$b$.
 For example, the formula